Jordyn Woods Flashes Her Spanx In Skintight Mini-Dress While Out In London

 After reports emerged that Jordyn had been seen kissing Kylie’s older sister Khloe Kardashian’s boyfriend, Tristan Thompson, she was completely cut off from the Kardashian-Jenner inner circle, and even had to leave the makeup mogul’s guesthouse, where she had been living for months.
 And despite the fact that she has been best friends with Kylie since middle school, the cheating scandal took a huge toll on their relationship, even affecting their business deals.

 After the news broke out, Jordyn’s Eylure set, which costs $7.99, was heavily discounted, with fans now being able to buy a second pack at the same time for half price.
-Furthermore, her lip kit collab with Kylie also saw its price slashed by half, with the Jordy Lip Kit now costing $13.99 on the Kylie Cosmetics website.
-Still, Jordyn has been focused on promoting her Eylure lash collection, and has been posting exciting snaps on her Instagram to show her followers that the products are now available to shop in Superdrug stores across the U.K.
+Furthermore, her lip kit collaboration with Kylie also saw its price slashed by half, with the Jordy Lip Kit now costing $13.99 on the Kylie Cosmetics website.
+Still, Jordyn has been focused on promoting her Eylure lash collection and has been posting exciting snaps on her Instagram to show her followers that the products are now available to shop in Superdrug stores across the U.K.